FOREX-Yen soft, dollar at 1-month high as risk appetite trickles back

 * Yen falls to one-month lows vs U.S. dollar

-* Syria less of a worry for now as military strike delayed
+* Syria less of a worry for now as imminent strike delayed

 * Upbeat European, China PMI reports help lift sentiment